usds/us-forms-system/docs/building-a-form/common-definitions.md

 ### Current or past month/year

 The common date field with only month and year fields and with validation warning that dates in the past or future are not valid.
-You can pass this function a label to be used on the field.
+You can pass the `uiSchema` function a label to be used on the field.
 Dates must be on or before January 1, 1900.

 ![Three date fields, one empty, one with invalid data, and one with valid data](../images/definitions/currentOrPastMonthYear.png)